TOPIC 6: SPACE PHYSICS

 Figure 4: The red giant Aldebaran

 When the last of the fusion reactions stops, the star shrinks.
 Some of the outer layers of hydrogen and helium escape into space to form a new nebula around the star.
-This nebula is called a planetary nebula, only because it looked like a planet to the early astronomners, In reality, it has nothing to do with planets!
+This nebula is called a planetary nebula, only because it looked like a planet to the early astronomers, In reality, it has nothing to do with planets!

 As the remaining star core shrinks inwards, the compressed gases heat up making the star white hot at the surface, but very small.
 This is called a white dwarf star, and it will stay this way until the star eventually radiates the last of its heat energy away into space.